lupinelab/vmupdown/README.md

 - Create a 'Role' in proxmox called 'vmupdown' and give it the following privileges:
 <br />Sys.PowerMgmt, VM.Audit, VM.PowerMgmt
 - Create 'Permissions' for both /nodes and /vms for the user and role above.
-- Create and API Token for the vmupdown user.
-Copy the token into the token variable in vmupdown.py
+- Create an API Token for the vmupdown user.
+Note it down.
 - Fill out the variables in config.py with values appropriate to your setup:

   token = "proxmox-api-token-goes-here"